Jason-Gitau/ai-course-modcom/README.md

     Apply Filters (Optional): You can add filters to your pivot table to focus on specific subsets of your data, like sales for only a particular region or product.
     Pivot tables are incredibly powerful for quick data exploration and reporting, letting you gain insights by viewing your data from various perspectives.

+#GUNS(GENERATIVE ADVERSARIAL NETWORK)
+- THEY generate fake data
+- how generators and discriminator work together